civicrm/civicrm-dev-docs/docs/extensions/civix.md

 Follow the installation instructions in the
 [GitHub repository](https://github.com/totten/civix/).

-In order to verify that all your configuration is correct ping CiviCRM from within your extensions directory with:
+After fulfilling the [Pre-Requisites](/extensions/basics/#pre-requisites), you can verify that all your configuration is correct using ping CiviCRM from within your extensions directory with:

 ```bash